Effect of Vagal Nerve Stimulation on Gastric Motor Functions

 Purpose

-The specific aim of this study is to compare simultaneous assessment of gastric emptying and gastric accommodation in response to the same caloric meal before and three months after activation of left cervical VNS.
-Our hypothesis is that cervical VNS increases gastric accommodation and accelerates gastric emptying.
+The specific aim of this study is to compare simultaneous assessment of gastric emptying and gastric accommodation in response to a caloric meal In patients who have previously undergone activation of left cervical VNS for the treatment of medication-resistant depression.
+Our hypothesis is that cervical VNS increases gastric accommodation and accelerates gastric emptying compared to a bank of healthy control data.

 Conditions